RCOSDP/weko-document/docs/manuals_en/ADMIN/admin_manual.md

 2. Specify a name for the workflow you want to edit, select a flow, and select an item type.zu1101500.tif

 ![](media/media/image256.png)

+Notes:

+1. Changes to the flow are possible, but
+   1.1.
+For items with individual registration history (not canceled): open with the flow at the time of registration when editing the item individually.
+   1.2.
+For items without individual registration history (bulk registration, etc.): open with the modified flow when editing the item individually.

 3. Click "Save".